How to | 14 Juli 2020

 Description and Metadata

-These sections contain more general information about the commissioning file.
+These contain some general information.
 You can give a short description and add a stack of metadata.
 Regarding the metadata, only the name is required while the rest is optional.
 We will just use the following set of information for this lesson:

 description: >

-Cybus Learn - How to connect and integrate an OPC UA server
+Cybus Knowledge Base - How to connect an OPC UA server

 metadata: